Enliven the senses on this overland

 Optional evening music performance.
 (B, L)

-Afternoon transfer to the airport.
-Fly to London
+Transfer to the airport.
+Fly to London with Virgin

 As per itinerary – B: Breakfast,

 This tour is fully escorted

 throughout by a local tour manager from arrival

 of simple and good standard hotels and casas

 particulares, which are simple private bed and